Consistency¶

 It is possible to write

-.
+1000in three different ways:1_000,10_00, and100_0.
 And it would be still the same number.
 Count how many ways there are to write bigger numbers.
 Currently, it all depends on the cultural habits of the author.
-We enforce a single way to write numbers: without the underscore.- Solution:
+We enforce a single way to write numbers with thousands separators.
+We allow only underscores to be used as thousands separators.- Solution:

 Numbers should be written as numbers: